Parkland Walk: Crouch Hill Park project

-Further, a formal complaint against the council for proceeding with the project was made to the Local Government Ombudsman by the "Ashmount Site Action Group" (ASAG) but was not upheld.
-In the council election of 2010 all three councillors elected for the local ward, in Islington, Hillrise, (two Liberal Democrat, one Labour) had publicly declared their support for the scheme.
-The project was financed by Islington Council under a number of budget headings recognising that the project was contributing to the re accommodation of several different bodies.
-It also received a special grant due to its "low carbon" status.
+Further, a formal complaint against the council for proceeding with the project was made to the Local Government Ombudsman by the Ashmount Site Action Group (ASAG) but was not upheld.
+In the council election of 2010, all three councillors elected for the local ward, in Islington, Hillrise (two Liberal Democrats and one Labour) had publicly declared their support for the scheme.
+The project was financed by Islington Council, under a number of budget headings recognising that the project was contributing to the reaccommodation of several different bodies.
+It also received a special grant due to its low carbon status.
 In particular it was expected that a significant part of the cost of reproviding Ashmount School would be raised by realising the value of the old school site on Hornsey Lane.
-However, when Islington Council, relying on the recommendations of a planning inspector, applied to the Secretary of State for Education Michael Gove for permission to cease to use the old site for a school, permission was refused, and the site was requisitioned, without compensation to Islington Council, for use by a Free School.
+However, when Islington Council, relying on the recommendations of a planning inspector, applied to the Secretary of State for Education, Michael Gove, for permission to cease to use the old site for a school; this was refused and the site was requisitioned without compensation to Islington Council, for use by a Free School.

 In order to conform with the rules for building on Metropolitan Open Land, the footprint of the new school building did not exceed that of the demolished buildings.
 The design includes a brown roof, climbing plants on walls, and areas of planted grassland, wild flowers and woodland.
 Bowlers Nursery moved into the new building in August 2012 and Ashmount School moved to the site in January 2013.
 Building operations at the Cape were finally completed in February 2013, two years and four months after the contract to carry out the work was signed by Islington Council.
-The Crouch Hill Project received a 2012 BREEAM award.
-Factors behind this award include the use of rain water harvesting, natural ventilation systems to keep the school building cool in summer and the setting up of an "energy centre" in the blockhouse which by means of combined heat and power provides district heating both for the whole site and for social housing near the site, as well as generating electricity.
+The Crouch Hill Project received a 2012 BREEAM award, due to the use of rain water harvesting, natural ventilation systems to keep the school building cool in summer and the setting up of an "energy centre" in the blockhouse, which by means of combined heat and power provides district heating both for the whole site and for social housing near the site, as well as generating electricity.
 The main fuel used is gas, but there is also provision for the use of biomass in the form of woodchips.
 The architects were Penoyre & Prasad and the contractors were Willmott Dixon.